thehighnibble/thehighnibble.github.io/docs/imsai8080/troubleshooting/README.md

    - Windows will be a COMx: port
    - OSX will be /dev/tty.SLAB_USBtoUART
    - Linux will be /dev/tty.USB0 (or similar, TBA)

+If you do not see a TTY/COM port on your PC presented by the ESP32-PICO-KIT, you may need to install a driver for the *Silicon Labs CP210x USB to UART bridge* used on the ESP32-PICO-KIT.
+See [Serial Communications (RS232, USB)](../configure/#serial-communications-rs232-usb) in the Configuration guide for details.
 :::

 ### With just the ESP32, PSRAM and microSD card in place (and supporting passives)